IND application centre in the Dutch village of Ter Apel

 This is what you need to know to prepare

 It is very important that you say the same thing in the 2nd interview with the IND as you did in the 1st interview.
 For example, about your family members.
 Be honest about your family members during the interview.
-If you later want to apply for family reunification, the IND will check if you already talked about family members during this interview.
+If you later want to apply for family reunification, the IND will check if you talked about your family members during the interview.

 During all spoken interviews with the IND, you are allowed to take notes.
 You can make a timeline to remember important dates.
 If you cannot remember a date, be honest with the IND.
 During the interview with the IND, you can hand in documents that support your story.